alvisxp/AWS-MLS/Data Engineering.md

 		- DropFields, DropNullFields - remove (null) fields
 		- Filter - specify a function to filter records
 		- Join - to enrich data
-		- Map - add fields, delete fields, perform external lookips
+		- Map - add fields, delete fields, perform external lookups
 	- Machine Learning Transformations:
 		- FindMatches ML: identify duplicate or matching records in your dataset, even when the records do not have a common unique identifier and no fields match exactly.
-	- Apache Spark Transfomrations
+	- Apache Spark Transformations
 	- Format Conversions: CSV, JSON etc
 - AWS Glue DataBrew
 	- allows you to clean and normalize data without writing any code
 	- reduces ML and analytics data preparation time by upto 80%
 	- Data sources: S3, Redshift, Aurora, Glue Data Catalog
-	- 250+ ready-made transfomrations to autonmate tasks
+	- 250+ ready-made transformations to autonmate tasks
 		- filtering anomalies, data conversion, correct invalid values

 <a id = "item-nine"></a>